Norman Fenton: Career

-In 1989 Fenton moved to City University as a reader in software reliability, and became a professor of Computing Science in 1992.
+In 1989, Fenton moved to City University as a reader in software reliability, and became a professor of Computing Science in 1992.

 In 1998, Fenton, along with Martin Neil and Ed Tranham, set up the company Agena Ltd in Cambridge.
 Fenton was CEO between 1998 and 2015 and remains a director.
-In 2000, Fenton joined Queen Mary University of London (School of Electronic Engineering and Computer Science) where he works as a part-time professor.
-He is director of the Risk and Information Management Research Group.
+In 2000, Fenton joined Queen Mary University of London (School of Electronic Engineering and Computer Science) where he works part–time as a professor.
+He is the director of the Risk and Information Management Research Group.

+In August 2025, he joined the policy college of Advance UK.